Frequently Asked Questions

 - CHS Raster Navigational Charts (RNCs) meet the requirements only if paper charts are carried and used as a backup.

-For further information on which charts meet the official requirements, please see our CHS Official Products and CHS Licensed Manufacturers.
+For further information on which charts meet the official requirements, please see our list of CHS Official Products and CHS Licenced Manufacturers.

 How does CHS update its chart information?

-Many mariners understand the importance of having charts onboard but it's just as important to ensure your charts are up to date.
+Many mariners understand the importance of having charts onboard, but it's just as important to ensure that your charts are up to date.
 If a buoy has changed or there is a new obstruction, you need to know about it before you encounter it, not after.
-CHS regularly updates charts and it's essential you have the latest updates for safe navigation.
+CHS regularly updates its charts and it is essential that you have the latest updates for safe navigation.

-It is the mariner’s responsibility to ensure that the edition date of the chart is the most recent edition.
-The edition date is indicated in the bottom left of all charts, which differs from the release date (view figure 1).
-Mariners can verify the correct edition date by accessing the Notices to Mariners web site and/or CHS’ List of Charts.
+It is the mariner’s responsibility to ensure that the edition date of their chart is the most recent edition.
+The edition date is indicated on the bottom left corner of all charts, which differs from the release date (view figure 1 below).
+Mariners can verify the correct edition date by accessing the Notice to Mariners web site and/or CHS' List of Charts.

-For purchasers of digital charts, CHS operates a chart updating service and updates are included for a two-year period, from the date of product purchase.
+For purchasers of Canadian Hydrographic Service digital charts, CHS operates a chart updating service and updates are included for a two-year period, from the date of product purchase.
 Find out more about how you can update your paper and digital charts.

 What is the difference between a hydrographic chart and a topographic map?